simonox/parliamentoftrees/SECURITY.md

 This project is intended for development, demonstration, or educational purposes only.

 ### Known Security Issues
-- 1 high, 9 moderate, 4 low have already been fixed.
+- 1 critical CVE, 1 high, 9 moderate, 4 low have *already been fixed*.

 ### Recommendations
 - **Do not deploy this project to production environments.**